canonical/netbox/docs/models/extras/customfield.md

 For choice and multi-choice custom fields only.
 A comma-delimited list of the available choices.

+### Cloneable

+If enabled, values from this field will be automatically pre-populated when cloning existing objects.

 ### Minimum Value

 For numeric custom fields only.
 The minimum valid value (optional).